15 Fast Growing Vegetables for Your Garden

 Cucumbers are a good choice for your garden because there’s so much you can do with them.
 You can pick them right off the plant to eat them fresh or add them to your salads.
 You can also preserve them by pickling them.

 Microgreens are an absolutely amazing plant.
 They’re packed with flavor and nutrients and very easy to grow.
-In fact, you can grow most microgreens right on your windowsill.
+In fact, you can grow most microgreens right on your windowsill, which also makes them one of the best vegetables to grow indoors.

 If you’re not sure which type to try, I recommend getting this microgreens collection.
 It comes with five different varieties, and some are ready to harvest in as little as 10 days.